jayfang33/photino_htmx/README.md

 - handle URL from webview
 - if url is localhost file, open file in wwwroot and send to webview
-- if url is not a file, open inja template and generate html
+- if url is not a file, open inja template and generate html.
+  ( No TCP server needed)